Frequently Asked Questions

 Q: What are the different rarites of the dice in the kickers?

-A: For all the kickers, the rarity of the each type of common and uncommon is equal.
-For the last two kickers done by TSR (Frostwings and Scalders), a non-equal rarity was introduced for the rares.
-The first five kickers and for Treefolk, all rares are equally likely.
+A: For all the kickers and starters, the rarity of the each type of small six-sided dice and medium six-sided dice is equal.
+For the last two kickers done by TSR (Frostwings and Scalders), a non-equal rarity was introduced for the large six-sided dice.
+For all other kickers and for any starter, all larges are equally likely.
+Note that the rarity is set by the mold setup.
+So SFR cannot fix the "rarity" problem without making all new molds.
+Update!
+SFR has updated the Frostwing larges mold.
+Starting in 2021, all Frostwing large dice will be equal rarity.

 Most Common : Vindicator 37.1% (26/70)